oracle/tribuo/docs/PackageOverview.md

 - Math - provides a linear algebra library for working with both sparse and dense vectors and matrices.
   - kernel - a set of kernel functions for use in the SGD package (and elsewhere).
-  - la - a linear algebra library.
-It contains functions that are used in the SGD implementation.
+  - la - a linear algebra library containing functions used in the SGD implementation.
 It is not a full BLAS.
   - optimisers - a set of stochastic gradient descent algorithms, including SGD + Momentum, AdaGrad, AdaDelta, RMSProp and